richardwong28/Portfolio/README.md

-# Automated Property & Market Research Scraper
+# Automated Market Research Scraper

 A professional, modular web scraping system built with **Python 3.13** and **Playwright**.
 This project demonstrates the ability to bypass modern bot detection, handle dynamic content, and deliver clean, structured data for business intelligence.